j-carson/churn/Readme.md

 ## Results

-For each of four cohorts, accuracy scores were in the range of 70 to 80 percent.
-The area under the ROC curve was in the range of .75 to .91.
+For each of four cohorts, churn prediction accuracy scores are in the range of 70 percent.
+See detailed discussion in the model.ipynb notebook.